A man wearing a suit signing a contract with a pen

 Surety Bond vs. Bank Guarantee: Which Is Better for Construction?

-It’s not uncommon to encounter construction projects worth millions of dollars as a contractor, many of which are issued by the government.
-However, you’ll need to offer the issuer assurance through a surety bond or a bank guarantee before you can work them.
+As a contractor, it’s common to encounter construction projects worth millions of dollars, many of which are funded by the government.
+However, you must offer the issuer payment assurance through a surety bond or a bank guarantee before you can work with them.

-Both of these financial instruments show that you are financially responsible enough to see the project until completion.
-They serve a similar purpose, yet they have some key distinctions that are important to understand when choosing between them.
+These financial instruments demonstrate that you are financially responsible enough to see the project through to completion.
+While they serve a similar purpose, there are key distinctions to understand when choosing between them to protect your business.
+In this guide, we settle the surety bond vs bank guarantee debate to help you make informed decisions for your company.

 How Bank Guarantees and Surety Bonds Work

-A bank guarantee assures a lender they will be paid on time, as they will cover the debt on behalf of the borrower if they become unable to pay.
-However, they will require collateral from the borrower in exchange for taking on this financial risk.
+A bank guarantee assures a lender that they will be paid on time, as the bank will cover the debt on behalf of the borrower if they become unable to pay.
+However, banks typically require collateral from the principal in exchange for taking on this financial risk.

-In construction, bank guarantees prove a contractor’s commitment to a project and increase their chances of winning a project bid.
-They also foster trust between the two parties, allowing construction contracts to move more quickly through phases.
+In construction, bank guarantees prove a contractor's commitment and allow construction contracts to move quickly through phases.

 Meanwhile, surety bonds are legally binding agreements involving three parties:

-• Surety - The third party that provides the surety bond (the insurance company)
+• Surety: The third party that provides the surety bond, such as the insurance company.

-• Obligee - The party requiring the principal to obtain a surety bond (the client or project owner).
+• Obligee: The party requiring the principal to obtain a bond, usually the client or project owner.

 The word “surety” is spelled out using wooden blocks